 What is a breast lift?

 A breast lift (or mastopexy) is a cosmetic surgery procedure performed in a day hospital under general anaesthetic to enhance and reshape the breasts.
-More than a simple correction, it offers a genuine transformation, even a rebirth, for many women.
-The procedure can also reduce the size of the areola, which can also enlarge over time.
+More than a simple correction, this surgery can bring a true transformation and even a sense of renewal for many women.
+The procedure can also reduce the size of the areola, which may enlarge over time.

 Why choose a breast lift?

-A breast lift (or mastopexy) is a well-considered decision for many women seeking to regain firmness and curves, particularly after stages such as motherhood or significant weight loss.
-Beyond its aesthetic benefits, mastopexy offers relieffrom the discomfort of heavy breasts.
+A breast lift (or mastopexy) is a well-considered decision for many women seeking to regain firmness and curves, particularly after motherhood or significant weight loss.
+Beyond its aesthetic benefits, a mastopexy offers relief from the discomfort of heavy breasts.
 The key lies in choosing an aesthetic surgeon who not only listens to your aspirations, but is also able to guide you towards the desired result.

-Choosing a clinic that meets the highest standards of excellence also guarantees an experience imbued with confidence and serenity.
-In short, a procedure that enhances your self-confidence, where expertise is essential.
+Choosing a clinic that upholds the highest standards of excellence ensures an experience built on trust and peace of mind.
+It is a procedure that enhances your confidence, where professional expertise is key.

-- Enhances sagging breasts for a more youthful appearance
+- Enhances the breasts for a more youthful appearance

-- Remodels breasts with satisfactory volume but ptosis
+- Remodels the breasts with a suitable volume

 - Firms sagging breasts